Table of Contents

 - Works well on most websites

-Quick tip: After installing, go to Settings > Privacy & Security and select “Strict” tracking protection, and consider disabling telemetry.
+Quick tip: After installing, go to Settings > Privacy & Security and select “Strict” tracking protection, and consider disabling telemetry to improve your Firefox privacy.

 What makes it good: